 The important thing to note here is that the compiler is using the most specific method of the function (value(bond::ZeroCouponBond, r::T) where {T<:Function}).
 Both the types of the arguments are influencing the decision of which method to use.
 We could go on to define the appropriate method for CouponBond to complete the example.

-7.5 Objected-Oriented Design
+7.5 Object-Oriented Design

 Object oriented (OO) type systems use the analogy that various parts of the system are their own objects which encapsulate both data and behavior.
-Object oriented design is often one the first computer programming abstractions introduced because it very relatable1, however there are a number of its flaws in over-relying on OO patterns.
+Object oriented design is often one of the first computer programming abstractions introduced because it very relatable1, however there are a number of its flaws in over-relying on OO patterns.
 Julia does not natively have traditional OO classes and types, but much of OO design can be emulated in Julia except for data inheritance.

 Note